roberddd/batchgenie/docs/utilities.md

 === "Existing"
     ![Tag - Object Triangles](images/utility_asset_browser_remove_tags_existing.png){ .img-box align=left }

-    Displays all tags from the currently selected assets in the Asset Browser in a dropdown menu, allowing you to choose which tags to remove.
+    Displays all tags from the currently selected Assets in the Asset Browser in a dropdown menu, allowing you to choose which tags to remove.

-    You also have filtering options to only show common tags from the selected assets, as well as an "Exclude common" option to exclude these tags.
+    You also have filtering options to only show common tags from the selected Assets, as well as an "Exclude common" option to exclude these tags.

 === "Keyword"
     ![Tag - Object Triangles](images/utility_asset_browser_remove_tags_keyword.png){ .img-box align=left }